virtual-imaging-platform/VIP-portal/README.md

 The installed infrastucture is meant to run only local jobs (on the moteur machine) and to use only local files.
 To use dirac, additional changes not documented here (yet) are necessary.

-The procedure is described for centos machines but should be adapted to any major linux distribution without much effort.
+The procedure is described for centos machines but should be adaptable to any major linux distribution without much effort.

 ## Prerequisites